 Getting to the Maroon Bells

 Because the natural landmark is so popular, there is restricted access to the area during the summer and fall.
 Autumn is an especially dreamy time to visit, when the Maroon Bells are cradled by cloud-speckled blue skies and golden-hued aspen groves.
-Before 8am and after 5pm, you can drive all the way to Maroon Lake for a $10 vehicle free.
+The best way to see the Maroon Bells is to take the public bus operated by the Roaring Fork Transportation Authority (RFTA) and visit mid-week when there are fewer crowds.
+The bus operates between 8am to 5pm from mid-June through early October.

-Park your car for $5 at the Aspen Highlands parking structure.
-You can also take RFTA’s Castle/Maroon bus to Aspen Highlands from Rubey Park Transit Center in downtown Aspen.
-Overflow parking is available at the Brush Creek Intercept lot outside of Aspen on the RFTA bus route.
+Park your car at the Aspen Highlands parking structure (free for the first 30-minutes, then costs: .5–3 Hours: $10, 3–8 Hours: $15, 8+ Hours: $30).
+You can also take RFTA’s free Castle/Maroon bus to Aspen Highlands from Rubey Park Transit Center in downtown Aspen.

 Maroon Bells Hike

 If you are planning to hike in the area, be sure to bring proper shoes, sunscreen and drinking water.
-Dogs are welcome on the trails (and are allowed on the RFTA bus to the bells), but they must be kept on a leash.
+Dogs are welcome on the trails (and are allowed on the RFTA bus from the Aspen Highlands to the to the Marroon Bells), but they must be kept on a leash.

 Maroon Lake Scenic Trail